anthony-firn/CPU-FPGA-Tutorial/README.md

 2. **Debugging If Needed:**

    - If the output shows an error:

-     - Check that the AFU is correctly programmed.
+     - Check that the FPGA is programmed with the correct bitstream.

-     - Ensure that the UUIDs match between the host application and the AFU manifest.
+     - Ensure that the device ID used in programming and in the host code matches.

-     - Verify that the FPGA is not being used by another process.
+     - Verify that the kernel name in the host code matches the kernel name used in the FPGA design.

      - Check for any error messages during compilation or execution.

 3. **Monitor FPGA Status:**

-   - Use `fpgainfo` to check FPGA status:
+   - Use `xbutil` to check FPGA status:

      ```bash
-     fpgainfo errors
+     sudo xbutil query -d 0
      ```

    - Look for any reported errors.